The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 _**Story info section**_

-* A request a story shell
+* A request for a story shell
 * Run date and time
 * Headline, please note if it is not finalized
 * Dek, if applicable